anquanscan/sec-tools/README.md

 [nforceit_IoT](https://github.com/arunsigood/nforceit_IoT): This programm is used to auto discover vulnerabilities from extracted IoT device firmware
 [advertorch](https://github.com/BorealisAI/advertorch): A Toolbox for Adversarial Robustness Research
 [RegexPassive](https://github.com/hahwul/RegexPassive): 🔭 Collection of regexp pattern for security passive scanning
 [GOverwatch](https://github.com/tyler-tee/GOverwatch): GOverwatch is an early Go port of Overwatch.
 Intended to leverage Masscan's speed and Nmap's versatility, but with Go's portability and minimal overhead.
+[Turtle](https://github.com/YasPHP/Turtle): A computer vision tool that protects children's video identities during online video conferencing with anonymizing snapchat-like filters and face recognition tracking.
+It's a different kind of mask, a fun one! :turtle: